-While they do fine in similar container conditions, herbs can vary quite a bit in how much sun they enjoy.
-This is why container growing is a good idea.
+I grow herbs in containers to outsmart the sun.
 I move my containers around until I find that perfect amount of light that spurs growth without drying out the containers or causing the plants to bolt (premature flowering in response to stress).

 For example, sweet basil has the most delicious taste and scent when it is young and tender, but after repeated exposure to hot sun, it is repulsive and bitter.
 I can tell just by looking at the plant if it has crossed this line.

-To encourage new growth, I clip my herbs regularly, whether I’m using the clippings for cooking or not.
+To encourage new growth, I clip my herbs regularly.
 Regular cutting back encourages new leaves and discourages flowering and bolting.

 I created this chart (below) listing the preferred sun conditions for many herbs.
 Don’t take it as a rule book but just a general guide.
 Herbs are quite adaptable and while growth may vary, they do well in a variety of settings.